nyuwireless-unipd/ns3-mmwave/src/wifi/doc/source/wifi-design.rst

 #. ``ns3::DsssErrorRateModel``:  contains models for 802.11b modes.
 The
    802.11b 1 Mbps and 2 Mbps error models are based on classical modulation analysis.
-If GNU GSL is installed, the 5.5 Mbps and 11 Mbps from [pursley2009]_ are used; otherwise, a backup Matlab model is used.
+If GSL is installed, the 5.5 Mbps and 11 Mbps from [pursley2009]_ are used; otherwise, a backup Matlab model is used.
 #. ``ns3::NistErrorRateModel``: is the default for OFDM modes and reuses
    ``ns3::DsssErrorRateModel`` for 802.11b modes.